Skip to content

 Which country offers the best combination of free tuition + work visa?

 Germany is unmatched: €0 tuition at public universities, 18-month job-seeker visa, EU Blue Card with no lottery, and permanent residency in as little as 21 months.
 No other country combines free education with such a clear immigration pathway.
-See our free tuition countries guide.
+See our Free tuition countries guide.

 Is the US H-1B lottery really only 25%?